samucodesh/intro/docs/becoming-a-maintainer/issues-and-pull-requests.md

 ### Effective Code Reviews

-Code reviews should be informative, constructive, and helpful for the reviewer and author.
+Code reviews should be informative, constructive, and helpful for both the reviewer and the author.
 Remember that contributors have volunteered their time to help your project.
 You want to ensure your review is generally positive and informative.
-It would be best if you considered using phrases like this:
+Consider using phrases like this:

 > "Let's use more descriptive variable names for better readability.
 Instead of variable d here, let's go with days_until_deadline".

-While it is important to provide detailed reviews, you want to specify which changes are absolute fixes versus which ones are suggestions and nitpicks.
+While it is important to provide detailed reviews, you want to specify which changes are absolute fixes versus which ones are suggestions or nitpicks.
 If something is broken or hard to read/understand, then that should be something fixed in the pull request.
 Consider saying something like the following:

 > "This is a breaking change, and we should change it to be this instead."